-- 7. The most significant items of expenditure incurred by the Authority are employees at £3.9m (£3.6m in 2017/18).
-During 2018/19 the Authority employed 124 full time equivalent staff (118.5 in 2017/18). - 8.
-In 2018/19, the Authority spent £485k on capital expenditure of which £199k was funded from revenue expenditure.
-The remaining capital expenditure was funded from capital contributions and capital receipts.
-The total capital expenditure represents 5.6% of the Authority's total gross expenditure. - The equivalent figures for 2017/18 are that £199k was spent on capital expenditure. £173k was funded from revenue expenditure and £26k from capital receipts.
-The total capital expenditure represented 2.7% of the Authority's total gross expenditure. - The Revenue Working Balance the Authority seeks to maintain a permanent Balance Sheet reserve as a contingency against unexpected events and the actual position at 31st March 2019 is £320k. - 10.
-The accounting policies are set out formally in the Statement of Accounting Policies on Page 21.
-The policies adopted in 2018/19 are compliant with the "Code of Practice on Local Authority Accounting in the United Kingdom 2018/19" (The Code). - 11.
-The Authority has never borrowed any money for capital purposes, and with no intention to do so in the foreseeable future, does not have in place any arrangement for borrowing facilities.
+- 7. The authority has a performance indicator to keep expenditure in the corporate and democratic core below 5%.
+In the budget this was 4.3% but as a result of lower spend in the year due to the pandemic this has increased to 6.6%. - 8.
+The most significant items of expenditure incurred by the Authority are employees at £4.1m, which equates to 49% of actual expenditure in 2020/21. - 9.
+The Revenue Working Balance the Authority seeks to maintain a permanent Balance Sheet reserve as a contingency against unexpected events equivalent to 5% of budgeted gross expenditure excluding S106, which equates to £385k. - 10.
+The accounting policies are set out formally in the Statement of Accounting Policies on Page 19.
+The policies adopted in 2020/21 are compliant with the "Code of Practice on Local Authority Accounting in the United Kingdom 2020/21" (The Code). - 11.
+The Authority has never borrowed any money for capital purposes and whilst there are no plans to do so currently, the option would not be excluded as a means of financing appropriate capital projects in the future.
+The Treasury Management Strategy does cater for future borrowing should this be required.
 The Authority does have a facility arrangement with North Yorkshire County Council whereby any daily overdraft balances are consolidated into the County Council's Bank Accounts on a daily basis.
 However, this facility does not represent an overdraft facility, it is used to manage day-to-day cash flow balances (not to fund capital expenditure) and represents an on-going investment of cash balances for investment purposes. - 12.
 The Authority monitors an agreed set of Performance Indicators on a regular basis and the results are reported to the Finance, Risk Audit and Standards Committee (FRASC).
-An Annual Scrutiny Meeting takes place each July to enable Members to review performance on the Business Plan objectives and targets.
+These reports can be found in the meeting and agendas section of the Authority website. - 13.
+The previous Chief Executive Officer retired in July 2020 and a new Chief Executive Officer has been appointed. - 14.
+During the year, a new S151 Officer commenced in post from 1st April 2020.
+This continues to be delivered as part of the collaboration agreement with North Yorkshire County Council.
+The new post holder was previously the Deputy S151 Officer.